gvanem/EnvTool/README.md

 C-source included in `./src`.
 Makefiles for MinGW, Cygwin, Watcom, clang-cl and MSVC.
 Use at own risk.
 Enjoy!

+`#include <std_disclaimer.h>`:<br>
+   *"I do not accept responsibility for any effects, adverse or otherwise,
+    that this code may have on you, your computer, your sanity, your dog, and anything else that you can think of.
+Use it at your own risk."*

 Gisle Vanem [gvanem@yahoo.no](mailto:gvanem@yahoo.no).

 ---